Integrating GIS and Asset Management Systems: Lessons from the Field

 Lifecycle state is best managed asymmetrically.

-In many organizations, EAM governs transitions such as planned, active, and retired, while GIS reflects that state for visualization and analysis.
-What matters is clarity—knowing which system initiates changes, which events propagate, and how exceptions are handled.
+In many organizations, EAM governs transitions such as planned, active, and retired, while GIS reflects those states for visualization and analysis.
+What matters most is clarity around which system initiates changes, which events propagate, and how exceptions are handled.

 6. Location Is Operationally Critical